LoopKit/loopdocs/docs/operation/loop/open-loop.md

 Caregivers for Loopers should learn how to use the *Loop* app.
 Consider giving caregivers an individualized quick info sheet.
 School staff or your child need to know how to handle a site change at school.
 Try to watch *Nightscout* while you get to know the *Loop* app so that you can become better at remote troubleshooting problems you might encounter.

+## *Apple* Health in <code>Open Loop</code>

+If you are using the *Apple* Health app to examine insulin given while in <code>Open Loop</code>, the basal delivery is not updated promptly.
+You can force an update by suspending the pump and then resuming the pump.

 ## Extended Bolus

 A menu item to set an extended bolus is not a feature provided by the *Loop* app at this time.
 You can make your own extended bolus using the <code>Manual Temp Basal</code> feature with Omnipod.
 Note that during the time the <code>Manual Temp Basal</code> command is running, the *Loop* app will make no automated changes to dosing even if the <code>Closed Loop</code> slider is selected as enabled.